jasonqiu98/jepsen.arangodb/doc/register_test.md

     - ...
     - (doc_n) {`_key`: *keyn*, `registerAttr`: *valn*}

-With this data structure, a random generator will generate three types of atomic operations, i.e., read, write and compare-and-swap, on these registers.
+With this data structure, a random generator will generate three types of atomic operations, i.e., read, write and compare-and-swap (cas), on these registers.
 These operations are implemented in the following way.

 - Read: Use Java Driver to directly access the element by `key`.
 For example, to read the value under the key `"1"`, use `conn.db(DbName.of("registerTest").collection("registerCol").getDocument("1", BaseDocument.class).getAttribute("registerAttr")`.
 - Write: Use AQL.
 An example under the key `"1"` with value 4 is `INSERT {_key: "1", val: 4} INTO registerTest OPTIONS {overwriteMode: "update"}`.
-- Compare-and-swap: Use AQL.
+- CAS: Use AQL.
 An example under the key `"1"` with old value 4 and new value 5 is `FOR d IN registerTest FILTER d._key == "1" AND d.val == 4 UPDATE d WITH {val: 5} IN registerTest RETURN true`.

 After running the test suite under multiple independent keys, we can find the results under the subpath `store/arangodb-register-test` of the project path.
 Within a test folder, we can access the `independent` folder and get the result for each independent key, including the history, result and a timeline.
 Below is an example of the history and timeline of an independent key.